puppetlabs/puppet-docs/source/puppetdb/1/upgrade.markdown

 ### On Platforms Without Packages

 If you installed PuppetDB by running `rake install`, you should obtain a fresh copy of the source, stop the service, and run `rake install` again.
-Note that this workflow is not well tested; if you run into problems, please report them on the [PuppetDB issue tracker][redmine].
+Note that this workflow is not well tested; if you run into problems, please report them on the [PuppetDB issue tracker][jira].

 If you are running PuppetDB from source, you should stop the service, replace the source, and [start the service as described in the advanced installation guide][start_source].